 GERM 100.
 Advanced German Grammar.
 Study of grammar and style and their practical application in writing and speaking.
-Fall only.
-3 units.
+Units: 3.0.

 GERM 105.
 Advanced German Language Practice.
 Supervised individual and small-group practice for upper-division students desiring to improve their German language skills, especially conversation, listening and vocabulary.
 Some written work may be assigned.
 May be taken for credit three times, but may count only once for major or minor credit.
-3 units.
+Units: 3.0.

 GERM 110.
 Survey of German Literature to Classicism.
 Lectures on the history of German literature from the beginnings to classicism.
 Reading of representative prose and poetry of this period.
 Readings in German and English.
 Conducted in German and English.
-3 units.
+Units: 3.0.

 GERM 112.
 Modern German Literature.
 Survey course of German literature between 1889 and the present.
 Reading of representative works of this period.
 Readings in German and English.
 Class conducted in German and English.
-3 units.
+Units: 3.0.

 GERM 140.
 Heroes, Dragons and Quests.
 Exploration of the heroic adventures of the medieval knights in their quests for fame and love, with special attention to the bridal quest and the roles of their "ladies": their social, political, and economic position, and their impact on life in the Middle Ages.
 Discussions will be based on the reading of selected Middle High German works in English translation.
 Note: No German language requirement.
-3 units.
+Units: 3.0.

 GERM 141.
 German Mythology and Legend.
 Exploration of Germanic myth and legend and their impact on art and literature.
 Readings in English.
 Note: No German language requirement.
-3 units.
+Units: 3.0.

 GERM 142.
 German Folk Literature, Legend, and Lore.
 Study of the traditional folk literature; fairy tales, folk tales, legends, ballads and folk songs; of the German-speaking people, their holiday traditions, festivals and social customs.
 Readings in English.
 Note: No German language requirement.
-3 units.
+Units: 3.0.

 GERM 143.
 King Arthur and the Knights of the Round Table in Germany.
 Study of King Arthur and the knights of the Round Table in the German medieval romances read in English translation.
 Note: No German language requirement.
 Course will be offered every two years.
-3 units.
+Units: 3.0.

 GERM 150.
 German Civilization: Beginning to 16th Century.
 Historical, social, and artistic forces in German civilization from the time of the Great Migrations to the Reformation.
 All readings and lectures in English.
-3 units.
+Units: 3.0.

 GERM 151.
 German Civilization: 17th Century to Present.
 Historical, social, and artistic forces in German civilization from the Reformation through the 20th century.
 All readings and lectures in English.
-3 units.
+Units: 3.0.